-Smart Bidding is a subset of automated bid strategies that use machine learning to optimise for conversions or conversion value in each and every auction — a feature known as “auction-time bidding”.
+Smart Bidding is a subset of automated bid strategies that uses machine learning to optimise conversions or conversion value in each and every auction — a feature known as “auction-time bidding”.
 Target CPA, Target ROAS, Maximise conversions, Maximise conversion value and Enhanced CPC (ECPC) are all Smart Bidding strategies.

 This article explains what Smart Bidding is and how you can use it to save time and improve your return on investment.